Texas A&M Aggies men's basketball: Kennedy era

-Buzz Era
+Williams era

 Following Kennedy's firing by Scott Woodward, the Aggies hired Virginia Tech men's basketball coach Buzz Williams on April 3, 2019, following the Hokies loss to Duke in the Sweet 16 of the 2019 NCAA Division I men's basketball tournament.
 The Aggies were picked to place 12th in the SEC preseason poll and began the season with a rough stretch, including losses to Temple and Fairfield.
 However, the team would eventually find its rhythm in its stifling defense, finishing the regular season with an overall record of 16–14, 10–8 in the SEC, the most wins since the 2016 Sweet Sixteen season and placing them in a tie for 6th in the conference.
 However, before any postseason play could begin, the season was cut short due to the COVID-19 pandemic.
 The 2020-21 season was marred by injury and illness, finishing with a record of 8–10, 2–8 in SEC play.
 The 2021-2022 season started with promise as A&M began SEC play 4-0 but hit a rough patch, losing 8 conference games in a row.
 However, the Aggies would catch fire late in the season, winning 8 of their final 9 games.
 A&M would enter the SEC Tournament, where they would upset #1 seed and SEC Regular Season Champions Auburn, and an Arkansas team that many considered one of the hottest teams in the country.
-The Aggies would lose to Tennessee in the tournament final, costing the team a spot in the NCAA Tournament.
-They went on to play for the NIT championship where they lost to Xavier 73-72.
+The Aggies would lose to Tennessee in the tournament final, costing the team a spot in the NCAA tournament.
+They went on to play for the NIT championship where they lost to Xavier, 73-72.

+The following few years would see both consistency and a lack thereof.
+The 2022–23 team finished the season with a record of 25–10, 15–3 in SEC play, the most conference wins in school history, but was given a lower seed in the NCAA tournament due to losses early in the season to teams such as Murray State and Wofford.
+They would go on to lose to Penn State in the first round of the tournament.
+The 2023–24 team had high hopes due to the strong season the prior year, but more inconsistency led to a season record of 21–14, 9–9 in SEC play, and, after defeating Nebraska in the first round, the season ended to a second round defeat in the NCAA tournament to Houston.
+The 2024–25 team, which would end up being Williams' last, played strong basketball throughout the season until the last few weeks where the team lost 6 of their last 9 games.
+A final record of 23–11, 11–7 in SEC play, a first-round victory against Yale in the NCAA tournament was all the team would attain before being defeated in the second round by Michigan.

+Following their defeat, Williams accepted the head coaching position at Maryland.